RedisTimeSeries/RedisTimeSeries/docs/index.md

 ```

 ## Run
-In your redis-server run: `loadmodule redis-tsdb-module.so`.
+In your redis-server run: `loadmodule redistimeseries.so`.

 More infomation about modules can be found at redis offical documentation: https://redis.io/topics/modules-intro